 CUI materials in paper or media format can be sent via first class mail, parcel post, or bulk shipments.
-CUI may also be transmitted by e-mail via approved encrypted communications systems, or systems using other contractual safeguarding measures in accordance with Law, Regulation, or Government-wide Policy.
-Please see the DoD Controlled Unclassified Information Markings for details on how to mark e-mails and mail.
+CUI can also be transmitted by e-mail when practical, via approved encrypted communications systems, or systems using other protective measures.
+Please see the DOD CUI Marking Guide for details on how to mark e-mails and mail.